CONFIDENTIAL — DEMO-WS01 — MITRE ATT&CK Endpoint Assessment — DEM-MITRE-2026-002

 Security Posture Overview

-MITRE ATT&CK endpoint assessment for ENDPOINT-01
+MITRE ATT&CK endpoint assessment for DEMO-WS01

 Total Findings